pygrum/karmine/README.md

 # Karmine

-Karmine is a monorepo which will contain several security-related projects in a mix of languages, mainly:
-- Go
-- C / C++
-- Python
-- Rust
+Karmine is a C2 server written in Go.
+It handles requests from a bot/backdoor ('Karma'), which has built-in dropping, exfiltration and anti-analysis / sandboxing features.
+All communication happens over mTLS, with transferred objects AES-encrypted to avoid detection.
+Karma instances are run using a loader, 'Karl', which reads encrypted PEs written to disk, decrypts and runs them in memory.

 ## Setup

-1. Run `install.sh` in the project root.
+Run `install.sh` in the project root.
 This will set up configuration files, the `bin`, a x509 certificate-key pair, and a database.
 You can replace these with your own by replacing the ones in `~/.kdots/` with files of the same name.
+The project depends on ncat for you to set up a listener using the SSL keys in your configuration folder.
+The ncat command to do so printed to the terminal after a reverse shell is requested, so you can paste and run it in a separate terminal window.

+### Dependencies

+- `ncat`

 ## Usage

 ### Example

 ```
-$  new karma --os windows --interval 3
+$  new karma --interval 3
 'karma' saved to /home/pygrum/karmine/bin